tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 *   Discussion what should live in "core" tensorflow (e.g. `tf.xxx.my_cool_op` )
 *   Ultra complex functions (e.g. trained models) that are unlikely to get specialized implementations in hardware.
-*   No immediate support for replacing gradients of composite ops.
+*   Support for processing gradients (and forward inference in the presense of gradients) for composite ops.

 ## Motivation